Aliases for CEP250 Gene

 CEP250 (Centrosomal Protein 250) is a Protein Coding gene.
 Diseases associated with CEP250 include Cone-Rod Dystrophy And Hearing Loss 2 and Usher Syndrome.
-Among its related pathways are Mesodermal Commitment Pathway and Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
 Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein C-terminus binding.
 An important paralog of this gene is CROCC.

 UniProtKB/Swiss-Prot Summary for CEP250 Gene

 May be involved in ciliogenesis (PubMed:28005958).
 Probably plays an important role in centrosome cohesion during interphase.